pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 ## <a id='architecture'></a>API Auto Registration Architecture

-Users can leverage the potential of Tanzu Application Platform and its API Auto Registration component by using a distributed environment like the one shown in the following diagram:
+You can use the full potential of API Auto Registration by using a distributed environment, like the one in this diagram:

 ![API Auto Registration Architecture Diagram](./images/arch.png)

 ## <a id='api-descriptor'></a>APIDescriptor Custom Resource Explained

 To use API Auto Registration, you must create a custom resource of type `APIDescriptor`.
-The information from this custom resource is then used to construct an API entity in Tanzu Application Platform GUI.
+The information from this custom resource is used to construct an API entity in Tanzu Application Platform GUI.

 This custom resource exposes the following text boxes: